rigelglen/cordova-plugin-mlkit-translate/README.md

 cordova plugin add cordova-plugin-mlkit-translate
 ```

-- Make sure you have your google-services.json file in your project's root folder.
+- **Make sure you have your google-services.json or GoogleService-Info.plist file in your project's root folder.**

 ## Variables (android only)